markknol/console-log-viewer/README.md

 console-log-viewer.js
 ==================

 #### .. displays logs and Javascript errors in an overlay on top of your site.
 Useful for mobile webdevelopment.
 Installed in 5 seconds [1].
-Works on every device, every browser [2].
+Works on every device and browser [2].

 I found debugging is a bit hard on mobile devices since there is no magic button in mobile browser to see the console logs or Javascript errors.
 [Adobe Edge Inspect](http://html.adobe.com/edge/inspect/) is a great tool for this but is not available in all browsers, and takes some time to setup.
 Nice when you want to see your logs or see what errors you [3] have created in a mobile browser while debugging.